RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/README.md

 Lab 5 Consists of using the microprocessors to read in data from a sensor circuit using an ADC, then visualizing that data through different means.

+NOTE: All code for this lab (ADC10, ADC12 and LCD Screen) is in Sensors and Signal Conditioning folder.

 ## Sensors and Signal Conditioning: The Hardware
 For this lab, three different sensors were used: a photoresistor, a temperature sensor, and a phototransistor.
 These sensors produce a resistance, voltage, and current, respectively, satisfying the requirements for the lab.